Taihō Kōki: Yokozuna

-Taihō outperformed Kashiwado very quickly, and during his tenure in sumo's highest rank he was dominant, especially in the early part of his career.
-Until 2005—when the 68th yokozuna Asashōryū bettered his record—he was the only post-war yokozuna to have achieved six tournament victories consecutively, a feat he managed on two separate occasions.
-Eight of Taihō's championships were achieved with a perfect record of 15 wins and no losses (zenshō-yūshō), a record that stood until 2013 when it was broken by Hakuhō.
-He came back from withdrawing from or missing five straight tournaments to win the championship in September 1968 with a 14–1 record and embarked on a 45 bout winning streak.
-It was broken in March 1969 only after an incorrect decision by the judges, which caused such a furor that video replays were introduced after the incident.
+Taihō's tenure at sumo's highest rank was dominant, especially in the early part of his career.
+Between July 1962 and May 1963, he became the first wrestler to win six consecutive tournament championships.
+This record held until 2005, when Asashōryū won seven.
+Eight of Taihō's championships were achieved with a perfect record of 15 wins and no losses (zenshō-yūshō), a record that stood until 2013, when it was broken by Hakuhō.
+In May 1964, Taiho broke Futabayama's record for most tournament championships overall when he won his thirteenth.
+Between March 1966 and January 1967, he once again won six consecutive championships.

+After sitting out three straight tournaments due to a knee injury, Taihō came back and won the September 1968 championship with a 14–1 record and embarked on a winning streak.
+He won the next two tournaments with perfect records, placing him in pursuit of Futabayama's record 69 consecutive wins.
+However, Taihō's win streak ended at 45 in March 1969, after the judges incorrectly overturned the gyōji's decision in his match against Toda.
+This caused such a furor that video replays were introduced in the very next tournament.

-His final championship came in January 1971 after a playoff with Tamanoumi, maintaining his record of winning at least one championship every year of his top division career.
-He had a good score of 12–3 in the following tournament; however, he announced his retirement five days into the May 1971 tournament after losing to the promising young wrestler Takanohana for the second time.
-He had been a yokozuna for nearly ten years.
+Taihō's 32nd and final championship came in January 1971 after a playoff with Tamanoumi, maintaining his record of winning at least one championship every year of his top division career.
+He had a good score of 12–3 in the following March tournament; however, he announced his retirement five days into the May 1971 tournament after his second loss, which was to promising young wrestler Takanohana.
+Taihō said he decided to retire after seeing the young wrestlers coming up and consulting with his eldest daughter, who said "go ahead"; he acknowledged she was too young to understand and that he was therefore using her to persuade himself.
+Taihō had been a yokozuna for nearly ten years.
 His career win ratio was in excess of 80%, which is also a post-war record.
 He became the first former rikishi to be offered (and accept) membership of the Japan Sumo Association without having to purchase a share (ichidai toshiyori), in recognition of his great achievements.